White House: 'Large down payment' on wall could end government shutdown

 "We have a lot of alternatives" to end the shutdown, Trump added, before he asserted that illegal immigration and drug trafficking constituted a "virtual invasion" of the U.S. that could be stopped only by "a strong barrier or wall."
 If the smugglers and traffickers ever became "legit," they'd be "very rich people," Trump said.

-Separately, the president said it was "very reasonable" for House Speaker Nancy Pelosi to block his planned State of the Union address in the House of Representatives until the end of the shutdown.
+Separately, the president said it was "very reasonable" for Pelosi to block his planned State of the Union address in the House of Representatives until the end of the shutdown.

-But in her own remarks Thursday, Pelosi said she was unsure what Trump was proposing.
+But in her own remarks Thursday, Pelosi said she was unsure what Trump was proposing, and indicated that a continuing resolution with any wall funding would be a nonstarter.

 “That is not a reasonable agreement between the senators," Pelosi said, referring to a possible down payment on the wall.